 By Erin O’Donnell on June 29, 2015

 At UW-Milwaukee, a host of sustainability programs and courses are reducing UWM’s environmental impact, using state resources efficiently and preparing students for careers in the sustainability professions.
 The university’s efforts are getting national attention.
 The Princeton Review has featured UWM in its annual guide to green colleges for seven consecutive years.
-Next up for UWM: Bublr Bikes will be on campus this fall.
+Next up for UWM: Bublr Bikes this fall.

 By Mary Baylor on June 22, 2015

 A 2012 survey of 652 U.S.-born CEOs and heads of product engineering showed almost 60 percent had degrees in the humanities.
 “Some people like to imagine that the humanities is this special place you go to in a kind of ivory tower — locked away.
 But that’s not how it works.
 The humanities are in absolutely everything,” says Jason Puskar, an associate professor of English.

 By Kathy Quirk on June 12, 2015